CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 Figure 2: Sequence diagram of component interactions for command `delete 1` <br>

 In figure 2, Model simply raises an ActivityManagerChangedEvent when data in ActivityManager is changed.
-It does not ask Storage to save any updates to the hard disk.
+It does not ask **`Storage`** to save any updates to the hard disk.

 <img src="images/SDforDeleteActivityEventHandling.png" width="800">

 Figure 3: Sequence diagram of handling `ActivityManagerChangedEvent` <br>

-In Figure 3, the event is propagated through the EventsCenter to the Storage.
-Figures 2 and 3 exemplifies how an event-driven approach reduces direct coupling between Model and Storage components.
+In Figure 3, the event is propagated through the `EventsCenter` to the `Storage`.
+Figures 2 and 3 exemplifies how an event-driven approach reduces direct coupling between `Model` and `Storage` components.

 Each component is explained in greater detail below.

 ### 3.2 UI component

 <img src="images/UiClassDiagram.png" width="800"><br>
-Figure 4: _Class Diagram_ of UI component
+Figure 4: _Class Diagram_ of `UI` component

 **API** : [`Ui.java`](../src/main/java/seedu/manager/ui/Ui.java)